rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 ## Post Race

 Crawling through the finish line, I met my friends.
-They must be wondering why I am looking like shit :laughing:.
+They would have been wondering why I am looking like shit :laughing:.
 We clicked some pics and then I just went aside for few minutes.

 Just few weeks back, I had a local race, where I ran 20k in 1 hour 38 min(Pace: 4:49 min/km).
 So, I was not in a bad running shape.
 I was just not ready to struggle this much.
 I introspected later what went wrong.
 During that time, I was just angry at myself and frustrated.